VocalPy as a case study of domain-driven design

 For this post to make sense, I have to introduce domain-driven design.
 I also need to repeat myself a little – I wrote about this on my personal blog.
 If you came here from there, feel free to skip down to where I start talking about how I’ve used domain-driven design when developing VocalPy.

+What is domain-driven design, and why should you care about it?
+Sometime in 2022-2023, I read Domain-Driven Design by Eric Evans, and I got really excited about it.
 If you do nothing else, read the first chapter of Evans’ book, where he relates the story of how he worked with some electrical engineers to design software they would use to design printed circuit boards (AKA PCBs).

 At the beginning, he makes mistakes.
 He tries to understand their jargon word-for-word.
 Then he asks them to specify in detail what they think the software should do.
 Neither of those approaches were ever going to work well.
 Finally he hits upon the idea of asking them to draw out diagrams of their process and how the software should interact with it.
 These are simple, rough box and arrow sketches as he shows.